OcculterCoder/github_restapi/README.md

 This is a RESTful API with one endpoint which has the ability to provide a list of Github's trending repositories based on their number of stars and please be noted that these repositories were created within last 7 days.
-This API sums up each repository's html url with its corresponding no of stars and watchers.
+This API sums up each repository's url with its corresponding no of stars and watchers.

 The project is built with Maven and Jersey framework.